 The interdisciplinary Minor in Comparative Race and Ethnicity examines how power dynamics, operating across time, space, and scales of social experience, shape the categories of race and ethnicity.
 Approaching racial and ethnic categories as socially constructed, historically situated, and contextually dependent, this minor is designed to engage students in comparative study in two key ways: (1) students will be equipped to examine and analyze racial/ethnic dynamics across national borders and to compare different racial and ethnic regimes, and (2) students will learn to understand race/ethnicity from different disciplinary perspectives, drawing from both the social sciences and the humanities.
 This minor offers a distinctly global approach to race and ethnicity that is intended to complement U.S.-based critical ethnic studies and other area studies approaches (e.g., American Studies, Africana Studies).
 It is fitting for any student interested in analyzing the comparative and transnational dimensions of race and ethnicity in combination with the study of race and ethnicity in the United States.

 Students who wish to complete a Minor in Comparative Race and Ethnicity should contact the minor advisor(s).
 Courses for the minor will be selected in consultation with the minor advisor and should represent both social science and humanities perspectives.
 Students will be strongly encouraged to look comparatively rather than focusing on a specific region.

 The minor is open to students in any major at the College.
 Sociology majors can complete the Comparative Race and Ethnicity minor so long as no single course counts toward both the major and the minor.

 Goals for the Minor in Comparative Race and Ethnicity

 The minor in comparative race and ethnicity seeks to educate students to:

-See the course catalog for requirements and the list of courses for credit towards the minor.
+The minor in comparative race and ethnicity consists of five units.
+See the course catalog for more information about requirements and the list of courses for credit towards the minor.